rust-lang/book/src/ch10-03-lifetime-syntax.md

 Note that we want the function to take string slices, which are references, because we don’t want the `longest` function to take ownership of its parameters.
-We want to allow the function to accept slices of a `String` (the type stored in the variable `string1`) as well as string literals (which is what variable `string2` contains).

 Refer to the [“String Slices as Parameters”][string-slices-as-parameters]<!-- ignore --> section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.

 If we try to implement the `longest` function as shown in Listing 10-21, it won’t compile.